kreeuwijk/spectro_packs/stable/nvidia-network-operator-25.7.0/README.md

-# Nvidia Network Operator Helm Chart
+# NVIDIA Network Operator

-Nvidia Network Operator Helm Chart provides an easy way to install and manage the lifecycle of Nvidia network operator.

-## Nvidia Network Operator

-Nvidia Network Operator
-leverages [Kubernetes CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
-and [Operator SDK](https://github.com/operator-framework/operator-sdk) to manage Networking related Components in order to enable Fast networking, RDMA and GPUDirect for workloads in a Kubernetes cluster.
+The Nvidia Network Operator pack installs and manages the lifecycle of Nvidia Network Operator.
+It's a versatile operator that can facilitate many different networking scenarios.
+Nvidia Network Operator leverages [Kubernetes CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and [Operator SDK](https://github.com/operator-framework/operator-sdk) to manage Networking related Components in order to enable Fast networking, RDMA and GPUDirect for workloads in a Kubernetes cluster.
 Network Operator works in